 - Creativity for Advertising: This unit will assist you to develop the ideas and concepts central to advertising campaigns.

 - Live Advertising Campaigns: This unit provides an opportunity to gain valuable practical experience working on a 'live' project set by an agency practitioner.
 You will tackle a real advertising problem, in 'real time', using research, creativity and media planning to create your own recommendations.

-The inclusion of a 40-week (or a minimum of 30-weeks for 2017 entry) placement is a key feature in helping you to develop your abilities and understanding of advertising in the work environment.
+The inclusion of a 30-week (minimum) placement is a key feature in helping you to develop your abilities and understanding of advertising in the work environment.
 It also provides a platform for successful entry into the profession following graduation.